-The positivity rate for COVID-19 test results in the Hudson Valley has remained steady, according to five-day data released by New York State on Saturday, Aug.
-1.
+Positive test results for COVID-19 in the Hudson Valley remained steady, according to brand-new five-day data released by New York State on Friday, Aug.
+7.

 In the Hudson Valley, the positive percentages in the last five days are as follows:

-A total of 753 new COVID cases were reported statewide on Friday (up 109 from a day earlier) bringing the statewide total to 415,767 confirmed cases during the pandemic.
+A total of 714 new COVID reported cases have brought the statewide total to 419,642 during the pandemic.

 Here's a rundown of the number of new cases per Hudson Valley county:

-- Dutchess, 14 (down eight from a day earlier)
+- Dutchess, 7 (down seven from a day earlier)

-- Orange, 6 (down four from a day earlier)
+- Ulster, 4 (down two from a day earlier)

-- Sullivan, 3 (up two from a day earlier)
+- Putnam, 2 (down three from a day earlier)

-There were four deaths due to COVID-19 in New York State on Friday, with none in the Hudson Valley.
+There were five deaths due to COVID-19 in New York State on Thursday, with none in the Hudson Valley.